 Using these variations is very tricky because it completely changes the usual relationship between multiple variations within an xform.
 When adding variations to an xform in Fractorium, they are always added to the end of the list of variations that already exist in that xform.
 Since their outputs are normally summed, their order does not matter.
 However, when a variation that assigns its output is added to the list, its order most definitely does matter.

 Consider this simple example:

 You have an xform which contains the variations circlecrop and spherical, stored internally in that order.
 If you remove circlecrop, then re-add it, it will now be internally stored after spherical.
 Normally this wouldn’t matter, but since circlecrop assigns rather than sums, the output will be completely different.
+What ends up happening, is the contribution from spherical is lost because the results of circlecrop just overwrite them.
 Due to the extremely delicate nature of these variations, be sure you know what you are doing before using them.